fred144/hgcal-py-analysis/README.md

-# hgcal-py-analysis
+# Simple Particle Gun Simulation Analysis

-final project for a class
+Done as a final project for a class Fall 2021.

+Data generated through CMSSW, analysis done using jupyter notebooks.